Rainwright/Weather-Analytics/README.md

 * [ ] Analysis 3.1 - Does wind direction affectes precipitation

-* [ ] Analysis 3.2 - How does temperature affectes precipitation

 Visibility
 * [x] Analysis 4 - What is the mean, median, standard deviation, min and max visibility at both airports for each season